Brian Vollmer

-Brian Vollmer (born June 30, 1955) is the lead singer and only remaining original member of Canadian hard rock group Helix.
+Brian Joseph Vollmer (born June 30, 1955) is the lead singer and only remaining original member of Canadian hard rock group Helix.
 Since the band's inception in 1974, Vollmer had gone from lead singer to de facto leader of the band, weathering numerous lineup changes.
 Vollmer was born in Listowel, Ontario before relocating to Kitchener.
-He currently resides in London, Ontario with his wife, Lynda.

 Life and career

 Helix

 Helix were formed in 1974 for a Battle of the Bands contest in Kitchener, Ontario, Canada by drummer Bruce Arnold.
 Their original name was the Helix Field Band, soon shortened to simply Helix.
-By 1976 the band lineup had solidified to include twins Brent "The Doctor" Doerner (guitar) & Brian Doerner (drums), as well as Paul Hackman (guitar) and Keith "Bert" Zurbrigg (bass).
+By 1976, the band lineup had solidified to include twins Brent "The Doctor" Doerner (guitar) and Brian Doerner (drums), as well as Paul Hackman (guitar) and Keith "Bert" Zurbrigg (bass).
 With management under Kitchener's William Seip, Helix released two independent albums on their own H&S Records, entitled Breaking Loose and White Lace & Black Leather, in 1979 and 1981 respectively.
 Their second album, White Lace & Black Leather saw more lineup changes, with Brian Vollmer now the last remaining original member.

 In 1983, Helix finally signed to Capitol Records after being rejected by them three times.
-In 1983 they released No Rest for the Wicked, their major label debut.
-The "classic" '80s lineup of Helix formed after this, now consisting of Brent Doerner, Paul Hackman, Greg "Fritz" Hinz (drums) and Daryl Gray (bass).
+In 1983, they released No Rest for the Wicked, their major label debut.
+The "classic" 1980s lineup of Helix formed after this, now consisting of Brent Doerner, Paul Hackman, Greg "Fritz" Hinz (drums), and Daryl Gray (bass).
 This lineup recorded three more records for Capitol: Walkin' the Razor's Edge (1984), Long Way to Heaven (1985), and Wild in the Streets (1987).
 By 1990, Brent Doerner had left the band, setting off a chain of member changes that would leave Vollmer as the sole constant member.

-The 1990s started off with the Back for Another Taste CD, and a special reunion show in Kitchener featuring Keith Zurbrigg and the Doerner brothers.
+The 1990s started off with the Back for Another Taste album, and a special reunion show in Kitchener featuring Keith Zurbrigg and the Doerner brothers.
 At this time Brian Vollmer began working on his first solo album.
 However, in 1992, Vollmer's longtime bandmate Paul Hackman was killed when the group's van rolled down a 40-foot embankment after a concert in Vancouver.
 Recovering from the shock of his death, he took the songs he had recorded for his solo album, and released them as the next Helix record, It's a Business Doing Pleasure (released on Aquarius) in 1993.
 Vollmer would later call the album, "a huge mistake on my part, and I take full credit for the blunder.
 The really sad thing about it all was that I was really proud of all those songs on the album and they were wasted because they did not fit under the Helix name."